The Data Editor allows you to view and quickly edit data right in the grid.

 By default, Paginal Mode is enabled in data view with 1000 records per page, so only 1000 records are displayed at once.

 You can change columns order and width, group by order via dragging column headers into required place.
-You can fit the column’s width to the column content by right-clicking on an appropriate header and choosing Best Fit from context menu.
+You can fit the column’s width to the column content by right-clicking on an appropriate header and choosing Best Fit from shortcut menu.
 To adjust widths of all columns at once, choose Best Fit (all columns) instead.
 Note that this operation can take some time when there are many records in the grid.

 Grid rows’ background and foreground colors can be set.
 You can set them separately for odd and even rows, focused row, selected rows, focused cell, group rows.

 Data row can be viewed, edited and printed as cards.
+To learn more about it, visit the Card View topic.

 Tip: you can use down arrow to add an empty row to the table displayed in the grid.
 If you’ve added an empty row accidentally, you can easily delete it using the up arrow.